-- 13. The representative of Vanuatu said that the Foreign Investment Act No. 15 of 1998 encouraged investment in Vanuatu.
-The Act prohibited investment in activities such as manufacture of nuclear weapons, chemical weapons, arms, and dumping or storage of nuclear waste and toxic chemicals, and also excluded foreign nationals from investing in small-scale businesses that could be carried out by Vanuatu nationals. - 14.
-The Foreign Investment (Amendment) Act No.1 of 1999 had further liberalised and rationalised foreign investment in Vanuatu.
-The negative list of businesses reserved for Ni-Vanuatu had been shortened (see Annex 2).
-For instance, investments in hotels and motels had been opened up to foreign investment provided the investment exceeded VT 5 million (around US\$40,000) in the rural sector and VT 10 million (US\$80,000) in the urban sector. - 15.
-The new Act had eliminated the discretion of the Minister of Finance in most investment activities outside the financial sector.
-The Minister was now required to provide a justification for refusals to grant a business licence, and his decision could be subject to judicial review.
-The new Act also addressed important issues such as labour laws, immigration, and business legislation including land laws.
-The Act had streamlined investment procedures with regard to administrative duties, approvals, land disputes and industrial disputes. - 16.
-The issuance of work permits was regulated by the Labour (Work Permits) Act.
-This included a reserved list of professions, modified by the Foreign Investment (Amendment) Act and comprising able seaman/ordinary seaman; bricklayer; bus driver; clerical supervisor; dock worker; driver; hotel receptionist; housemaid; lorry and van driver; mason; painter; portable sawmiller; receptionist; street vendor; typist and waitress/waiter. - 17.
-The issuance of residence permits to foreigners was linked to investment in Vanuatu.
-An investment of VT 5 million (approximately US\$40,000) in cash or other assets in Vanuatu entitled a foreigner to a one-year residence permit.
+13. The Foreign Investment Act No. 15 of 1998 encouraged investment in Vanuatu.
+However, the Act prohibited investment in activities such as manufacture of nuclear weapons, chemical weapons, arms, and dumping or storage of nuclear waste and toxic chemicals.
+It also excluded foreign nationals from investing in small-scale businesses that could be carried out by Vanuatu nationals.

+14. The Foreign Investment (Amendment ) Act No.1 of 1999 further liberalised and rationalised foreign investment in Vanuatu.
+The negative list of businesses reserved for Ni-Vanuatu was now much shorter (see Annex 2).
+For instance, investments in hotels and motels that used to be restricted to nationals had now been opened up to foreign investment if the investment exceeded approximately US\$40,000 (5 million Vatu(VT)) in the rural sector and US\$80,000 (VT10 million) in the urban sector.

+15. The new Act eliminated the discretion of the Minister of Finance in most investment activities outside the financial sector.
+The Minister must now provide a justification for refusals to grant a business licence, and his decision could be subject to judicial review.
+The new Act also addressed important issues such as labour laws, immigration, business legislation including land laws.
+It streamlined investment procedures with regard to administrative duties, approvals, land disputes and industrial disputes.

+16. The issuance of work permits was regulated by the Labour (Work Permits) Act.
+This included a reserved list of professions, now modified by the Foreign Investment (Amendment) Act and comprising able seaman/ordinary seaman; bricklayer; bus driver; clerical supervisor; dock worker; driver; hotel receptionist; housemaid; lorry and van driver; mason; painter; portable sawmiller; receptionist; street vendor; typist and waitress/waiter.

+17. The issuance of residence permits to foreigners was linked to investment in Vanuatu.
+An investment of approximately US\$40,000 (VT5 million) in cash or other assets in Vanuatu entitled a foreigner to a one-year residence permit.
 A higher initial investment, and an undertaking to maintain the investment at this level, ensured the individual of a longer residence permit.
-Maximum-length residence permits (15 years) were issued to foreigners having invested more than some US\$800,000 (VT 100 million) in Vanuatu.
+Maximum-length residence permits (15 years) were issued to foreigners having invested more than about US\$800,000 (VT 100 million) in Vanuatu.
 The initial fee for one year and subsequent annual renewal amounted to about US\$160 (VT 20,000).

 18. All land belonged to the indigenous population of Vanuatu.
 Customary ownership was complicated, resulting in frequent disputes concerning ownership and boundaries.
 These disputes were settled by resort to customary law.
 Foreigners had the right to lease land.
 Their rights were governed by the Land Lease Act Cap 163.
 Once registered, a lease was governed by the laws of Vanuatu.
+The

-The Foreign Investment (Amendment) Act provided that disputes related to leases were first considered by the Foreign Investment Board and then, if necessary, by the courts.
+Foreign Investment (Amendment) Act provided that disputes related to leases were first considered by the Foreign Investment Board and then, if necessary, by the courts.
 A Subsidiary Land Rent Payment of 2 to 4 per cent of gross annual turnover, paid to the custom landowners, applied to tourism leases.

-State ownership and privatization
+State Ownership and Privatization

-- 19. The representative of Vanuatu said that the Government owned outright or had part interest in 19 companies (listed in document WT/ACC/VUT/6, pp. 30-31).
+19. The representative of Vanuatu said that the Government owned outright or had part interest in 19 companies (listed in document WT/ACC/VUT/6, pp. 30-31).
 His Government had embarked on a policy to privatize and corporatize four principal entities engaged in the supply of water, electricity, stevedoring, and television and broadcasting.
-It had no immediate plans to remove monopolies in the provision of water, electricity and telecommunications. - 20.
-In line with Government policy to strengthen the private sector, it had taken action to establish the Vanuatu Chamber of Commerce and Industry to act as a catalyst for private sector issues and reform.
+It had no immediate plans to remove monopolies in the provision of water, electricity and telecommunications.

+20. In line with Government policy to strengthen the private sector, it had taken action to establish the Vanuatu Chamber of Commerce and Industry to act as a catalyst for private sector issues and reform.